The title of the union shall be ‘Advance’.

 14.2 The elections shall be held between November and December in the relevant year and will comply with the requirements of any legislation that may be in force at the time of the election.

-14.3 Candidates for the position of Chair and Vice-Chair must be nominated by members from at least two separate Advance areas.
+14.3 Candidates for the position of Chair and Vice-Chair must be nominated by members from at least three separate Advance areas.
 The minimum number of members to make a valid nomination will be five.

 14.4 The Chair and Vice-Chair will take office on 01 January of the year following the elections.